fialovy/different_from_me_should/README.md

 Speaking as an agnostic, are the atheists okay? 🤣

-(for the nth time, _this output does not reflect my own beliefs.
+(for the nth time, _this output does not reflect my own beliefs or even those of others.
 It is shitty AI in air quotes; take it with a grain of salt._)